dmcp718/fs-folder-sizes-windows/README.md

 -   **Handles Errors:** Gracefully handles permission errors and other issues during scanning.
 -   **Customizable:** Allows specifying the number of worker threads and whether to include hidden files.
 -   **Interruptible:** Supports graceful interruption via Ctrl+C, saving partial results.
+-   **Flexible Reports:** Option to show only top-level directory sizes for a concise overview.

 ## Usage